-There are quite a few stages to the Golden Visa process and it can actually take almost a year to get your residency permit granted through the Golden Visa scheme (around 8-10 months on average).
+There are quite a few stages to the golden visa process and it can actually take almost a year to get your residency permit granted (around 8-10 months on average).

-What’s a little bit awkward about the Golden Visa process is that you actually have to make the investment before you make the application.
+What’s a little bit awkward about the golden visa is that you actually have to make the investment before you make the application.
 Basically, when you make the application, you need to have evidence that you’ve already purchased a property, invested in a fund, or started a company with ten jobs, depending on the route you’re taking.

 Only once the money has been invested in Portugal are you eligible.
 This means that if you pay a 10% deposit of €50k on a €500k property you won’t yet be eligible until you complete.
 If, however, the property costs €5 million and you put in a 10% deposit, you would be eligible.

 To make the investment, you need to first transfer the money to your Portuguese bank account.
 If you’re using a lawyer, they can probably help you set one up but you can also do this yourself.
 The money must come from a whitelisted country and not a country that Portugal considers a blacklisted tax havenhttps://www.pwc.pt/en/pwcinforfisco/tax-guide/2021/blacklisted-jurisdictions.html.
-You will probably be asked to prove where the money came from (salary, inheritance, etc.).
+You will probably be asked to prove where the money came from (salary, inheritance, etc).